 The scooter also doesn’t fold down to a very compact size.
 The seat can collapse into the base and the front of the scooter folds back, but these mechanisms alone do little to shrink the frame.
 You might run into trouble trying to load this scooter into the back of a small vehicle.

-What we liked: This scooter is built with a very comfortable seat that offers good lumbar support.
+Why are we impressed?
+This scooter is built with a very comfortable seat that offers good lumbar support.
 The seat back isn’t adjustable, but it provides just the right amount of height to help you sit upright and reach the handlebars.

-What could be better: The base of this scooter offers almost no ground clearance whatsoever.
+What negatives must you be aware of?
+The base of this scooter offers almost no ground clearance whatsoever.
 You are restricted to using this scooter on paved surfaces, and even small rocks can scratch the underside of the scooter.

 The ATTO folding mobility scooter from MovingLife is unlike anything else we’ve seen.
 The folding mechanism is incredibly simple – just lift the seat and undo latches on the handlebar, base, and seat post.
 Once you’ve done that, the scooter folds in on itself to form a compact rectangle that takes up just a fraction of the space of the unfolded structure.
 When fully folded, this scooter is just over 15 x 16.5 x 28 inches, which is small enough to fit in any car.